blualg/m-ovito/doc/manual/reference/viewports/layers/python_script_layer.rst

   :align: right

-This type of :ref:`viewport layer <viewport_layers>` lets you write your own Python script function to paint arbitrary text and graphics on top of images rendered in OVITO.
-This makes it possible to enrich figures or movies with additional information (e.g. a scale bar or a data plot).
+This type of :ref:`viewport layer <viewport_layers>` lets you write your own Python script function to paint arbitrary text or graphics on top of 3d visualizations rendered by OVITO.
+This makes it possible to enrich figures or movies with additional information, e.g., scale bars, data plots, or diagrams.

-The :guilabel:`Edit code...` button opens a code editor, where you enter the code for the user-defined ``render()`` function.
-This function will be invoked by OVITO each time the viewport is repainted or whenever an image or movie frame is being rendered.
-The :py:class:`args <ovito.vis.PythonViewportOverlay.Arguments>` function parameter gives access to a `QPainter <https://doc.qt.io/qtforpython/PySide6/QtGui/QPainter.html>`__ object, which allows issuing arbitrary drawing commands to paint over the three-dimensional objects rendered by OVITO.

-Any Python exceptions raised during script execution are displayed in the output area below.
-It also shows any output from calls to the ``print()`` Python function.

 .. image:: /images/viewport_layers/python_script_overlay_code_editor.*
   :width: 40%
   :align: right

+The :guilabel:`Edit code...` button opens a code editor, where you enter the source code for the user-defined viewport layer.
-The user-defined script has full access to OVITO's data model and can access viewport properties, camera and animation settings, modifiers, and data pipeline outputs.
+It will be invoked by OVITO each time the viewport is repainted or whenever an image or movie frame is being rendered.
+Your Python script has full access to OVITO's data model and can access viewport properties, camera and animation settings, and the data pipeline results to dynamically produce annotations or graphics.

+The :guilabel:`Python settings...` button opens the :ref:`python_settings_dialog`.

-For more information on OVITO's Python interface and the object model, see the :ref:`scripting_running`.
+For more information, please see :ref:`writing_custom_viewport_overlays` in the OVITO Python documentation.

-.. seealso:: :ref:`python_settings_dialog`

 Examples
 """"""""

-:ref:`This page <overlay_script_examples>` provides several code examples demonstrating how to write a ``render()`` function for a Python viewport layer:
+:ref:`This page <overlay_script_examples>` provides several code examples demonstrating how to write custom viewport layers in Python:

 * :ref:`example_scale_bar_overlay`
 * :ref:`example_data_plot_overlay`